OceanFront/framework/README.md

 ocean-front
 ===========

-This is the Javascript front end framework for Ocean – OceanFront.
+This is the Javascript front end framework file.